Akali27/SQL_Exercises/Readme.md

-## SQL_Exercises
+## SQL Exercises

-Answer the questions using commands in SQL.
+Answer the questions in sql_problems.sql using SQL commands.